From small beginnings, 1095-

 Restoration of the Order, 1700-

-Thus the Templars may have survived as an underground order after 1314, both on the continent of Europe and in Scotland.
-The Order came into semi-public view in Versailles, France in 1705, when a Convent General of the Order elected Philippe, Duke of Orleans, later Regent of France, to the Grand Mastership of the Order.
+Did the Templars survive as an underground order after 1314?
+We will probably never know.
+In any case, the restored Order came into public view in Versailles, France, in 1705.
+It was at that time that a Convent General of the Order elected Philippe, Duke of Orleans, later Regent of France, to the Grand Mastership of the Order.

 In 1736 Andrew Michael Ramsay, a Scottish Freemason and Catholic, delivered a speech to the Masonic Lodge in Paris, insisting that Freemasonry had begun in Palestine among the crusades, particularly the military orders.
 The result was a frenzy of new rituals, symbols, and myths based on the Crusades and the military orders.
 When the battle of Culloden in 1746 ended any hope of a Stuart restoration, French Freemasonry began to develop its own identity.
 Now a German noble and Freemason, the Baron Karl von Hund, revealed his belief that he had discovered a new form of Freemasonry, known as the Strict Observance, directly descendant from the Templars.
 It was based on Templar survival in the British Isles, particularly in Scotland.
 This belief in Templar survival became very popular among various Masonic lodges.
 Meanwhile, continental lodges were being influenced by the rationalism of the Enlightenment with many members becoming supporters of revolutionary change directed against absolute monarchy and a social order based on birth and privilege.
 Then came the French Revolution in 1789, with its promise of a New Order founded on brotherhood, equality and liberty.